drvinceknight/Intro_to_Object_Orientated_Programming_With_Python/Challenge/Supermarket_Challenge.md

 ##Evaluation:

+Your code will be evaluated by placing it in a directory containing 3 files:

+- 'Stock_Report.csv'
+- 'Sale_History.csv'
+- 'Promotions_History.csv'

+Your code should print the sales taken to screen and output a csv file containing the Loyalty points information.

 Your code will be evaluated in terms of:

 - Precision (does it work and if so is it correct? - This is an objective criteria)